Other projects

 Brain pattern texture

-Behind the scenes — filming and production
+Behind the scenes — directing from the laptop

 Three episodes are currently live, each exploring a different dimension of the book's central theme of identity and self-affirmation: